 At Island School we believe that formative assessment is an essential and fundamental part of all classroom practice.
 We also believe that the ultimate aim of formative assessment is to enable students to manage their own learning and to be independent and reflective thinkers.

-Many if not all of the school aims are supported by ongoing and effective formative assessment and whilst an important part of assessment involves a certain amount of “testing”, we understand that “you do not make a plant grow by measuring it”.
+Many if not all of the school aims are supported by ongoing and effective formative assessment and while an important part of assessment involves a certain amount of “testing”, we understand that “you do not make a plant grow by measuring it”.

 So we subscribe to the view that formative assessment is a rigorous form of nurturing that seeks to develop in students a capability to take ownership and control of their own progress.

-Furthermore, we believe that accurate and purposeful summative assessment is necessary, especially when results of such assessments are used formatively.
+Accurate and purposeful summative assessment is necessary, especially when results of such assessments are used formatively.

 At Island School…

-- increasingly students become more reflective about their own performance, growing capability and the ways in which they learn as they move up through the school
+- students become increasingly more reflective about their own performance, growing capability and the ways in which they learn as they move up through the school

 - good assessment practice is derived from scrupulous attention to students’ progress and social development.
 Teachers and students work together on raising achievement and the development of the student as a whole person.